JS-Quick-Pack/jsqp-core/README.md

 Imagine you had a bunch of texture packs on different Minecraft installs, now you have to manually move/copy those packs around whenever you want one on a different installation.
 JS:QP core can manage all of that for you with just a SINGLE copy of that texture pack increasing the unused disk space on your system.

 ## 🧠 I'm still not buying it.
-JS:QP core may seem useless to you right now.
-That's because it is!
-JS:QP core is only a library at the moment and without anything hooking into it, it's boring.
-Soon we'll have things like GUIs and command-line interfaces.
+The current state of JS:QP core may appear underwhelming as it currently functions solely as a library without any practical implementations **yet**.
+Soon we'll have things like GUI apps, command-line interfaces and more.
 You are also open to using this library however you want.
+I'm designing this library in a way that allows you to leverage it in any way you see fit.

 ## ❓ *Questions, I guess...*
   - Is jsqp core just for texture packs?